Frequently asked questions

 I haven’t yet had the COVID-19 vaccination, can I still get my first jabs?

-If you are eligible for a spring vaccination but have not had a COVID-19 vaccine before, or have missed a previous seasonal dose, you should still take up the offer of a spring COVID-19 vaccination to protect yourself.
+If you are eligible for a autumn vaccination but have not had a COVID-19 vaccine before, or have missed a previous seasonal dose, you should still take up the offer of a autumn COVID-19 vaccination to protect yourself.
 Most people do not need extra doses to make up for those you have missed.
-If you have a severely weakened immune system, your doctor may advise an extra dose three months after you have the spring vaccine.
+If you have a severely weakened immune system, your doctor may advise an extra dose three months after you have the autumn vaccine.
 Severely immunosuppressed children under five years of age may be considered for additional doses at a later time point.

 Why is my recent COVID vaccination not showing on my NHS COVID pass?